vcc-csc212/sm21/_docs/labs/lab21/lab21.md

 14. Complete the implementation of `search`.
 Pay attention to the **comments and hints in the code**.
 Refer to the course material (slides, readings, and background info above) as needed.
    - **HINT:** This will look more like the search from Lab 19 than the one from Lab 20.
 15. Add your own test cases for the function you just completed.
 Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
 Debug as needed.
-16. Add a public function, `heapsort`, to your H and CPP files.
+16. Add a public **void** function, `heapsort`, to your H and CPP files.
 The function should take in an array of integers and an integer representing the size of the array.
 17. Complete the implementation of `heapsort`.
    - Build a heap from the numbers in the array passed in and then rewrite the contents of the array so they're in sorted order
 18. Add your own test cases for the function you just completed.
 Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
 Debug as needed.